devbaghda/internship_tasks/README.md

 # internship_tasks
-all the explanations as well as the solutions in russian presented in the attached *.py documents
+all the explanations as well as the solutions in russian are presented in the attached *.py documents